vearch/en_docs/docs/source/overview.rst

 Document: The basic data unit of the table.
 Each document usually contains several fields.
 Generally speaking, the document contains at least one vector field.

-Field: The basic data unit of the document, including vector fields and scalar fields (numeric types integer, long, float, double and string type string).
+Field: The basic data unit of the document, including vector fields and scalar fields (numeric types integer, long, float, double and string type).

 Vector index: Use vector index to accelerate queries, so the index attribute must be set to true for vector fields.